KrisAden/pypsa-eur-KHA/Obsidian Vault/PyPSA-Eur Documentation/Configuration.md

+\cite{ConfigurationPyPSAEur}

-Configuration in the config/config.yaml file is the main interaction with the Setup of the network
+Configuration in the config/config.yaml file is the main interaction with the Setup of the network.